Ellen Lloyd - AncientPages.com - In Norse mythology, Seidr is the practice of magic and shamanism.

 Being skilled in the art of magic and prophecy was considered important in the Norse community, as seidr was also God Odin's specialty.
 Norse shamans were said to possess the ability to shapeshift, send nightmares to people, and alter destiny.

-The Norns were goddesses who ruled the fates of people, determined the destinies and lifespans of individuals.
+The Norns were goddesses who ruled the fates of people and determined individuals' destinies and lifespans.